-Sustainability Appraisal (SA) is required for all Development Plan Documents.
+- 7.5 Sustainability Appraisal (SA) is required for all Development Plan Documents.
 The process of undertaking and reporting on a SA, which incorporates strategic environmental assessment (SEA), is an important tool used during plan-making.
-The SA assesses the likely effects of the plan on environmental, social and economic objectives when judged against reasonable alternatives.

-Work on producing the Local Plan has been informed and supported by corresponding work on the SA.
-The findings of the SA, will inform the DPD and will be a material consideration in determining soundness of the document at the Examination The SA will be made available at the same time key Local Plan documents are published and comments (under Regulation 18) or representations (under Regulation 19) invited.
+The SA assesses the likely effects of the plan on environmental, social and economic objectives when judged against reasonable alternatives. - 7.6 Work on producing the Local Plan has been informed and supported by corresponding work on the SA.
+The findings of the SA will inform the preparation of Development Plan Documents and will be a material consideration in determining soundness of the document at the Examination.
+The SA will be made available when other key Local Plan documents are published and comments (under Regulation 18) or representations (under Regulation 19) invited.